LinkedIn Ad

 Candidate Experience

-If your organization is not heavily focused on identifying meaningful ways to improve and streamline the candidate experience, now would be an excellent time to start.
+If your organization is not heavily focused on identifying meaningful ways to improve and streamline the job candidate experience, now would be an excellent time to start.

 Why does the candidate experience matter so much?

-Put simply, candidates for marketing, creative and digital roles know they are in the driver’s seat and can afford to be highly selective.
-For employers, this dynamic means that to stay competitive it’s crucial to look at increasing pay, boosting benefits, providing more perks (particularly ones that enhance work-life balance), and offering clearly defined career advancement tracks.
+While we are currently in a balanced job market, finding the right specialized talent continues to be quite challenging for many companies.
+Plus, marketing, creative and tech professionals with in-demand skills in hot areas can afford to be highly selective.
+And that will remain true in any economic climate.
+For employers, this means that to stay competitive it’s crucial to look at increasing pay, boosting benefits, providing more perks (particularly ones that enhance work-life balance), and offering clearly defined career advancement tracks.

-But it’s also important to reexamine the candidate experience.
+But it’s also important to reexamine the overall candidate experience.
 Gaining a reputation for having a smooth and enjoyable candidate experience can set you apart from competing firms.
 But if mishandled, fumbled first impressions can negate all of the time, resources and effort you’ve invested in trying to woo top performers.

 WHAT IS THE CANDIDATE EXPERIENCE?

-Well, it’s the sum of every interaction and every point of contact between a job candidate and your organization during the recruiting and hiring process.
+The candidate experience is the sum of every interaction and every point of contact between a job candidate and your organization during the recruiting and hiring process.
 It’s the job posting.
 The website.
 Every email exchange.
 Every phone call.
 Every interview.
 It’s the negotiation.
 The offer.
 The description of the onboarding experience.
-And the welcome message on the first day of employment.
+And even the welcome message on the first day of employment.

 Need hiring help?